noccy80/php-foundation-bundle/README.md

 No configuration needed at this time.

+## CDNs

+CDNs can be updated from the console, using the `foundation:update` action:

+    $ app/console foundation:update

+CdnJs and BootstrapCdn are included.

 ## Using

 To use foundation, use the `foundation()` Twig tag in the head of your document: